 Reimbursements for authorized travel expenses (e.g. airfare, hotel, and meals) incurred during the recruitment process are not taxable to the prospective employee, but must be authorized by the school or department in order to be reimbursed.
 Personal mileage to campus for interviews is not reimbursable.

-Reimbursement is only made for candidates for positions in pay grade A-13 or higher for administrators or faculty.
+Reimbursement is only made for candidates for administrator or faculty positions.
 Immediately after the candidate's visit to the College, a requisition should be processed by the departmental representative.
 All expenses must be itemized on a Travel and Reimbursement Report accompanied by the original receipts.
 The following information must be included with the request:

 Once an offer of employment has been accepted, travel expenses necessary to conclude the hiring process that are incurred by the prospective employees and their families are considered taxable.
 Incentives negotiated during the recruitment process may not be considered "necessary or ordinary" and may therefore be reportable and taxable whether directly reimbursed to the employee or to a third party.

 Hampshire College will meet the costs of moving household furniture and effects (excluding such items as boats, power tools, building materials, trailers, and pets) to the Pioneer Valley as described below.
-This benefit is available to newly appointed full-time, regular members of the faculty and to members of the administration, with a grade level of A14 and above, for their initial move to the Pioneer Valley.
+This benefit is available to newly appointed full-time, regular members of the faculty, and to members of the administration for their initial move to the Pioneer Valley.
 Visiting faculty may receive a moving expense reimbursement at the discretion of the dean of faculty.
 Moving and related expenses may not be charged directly to the College.
 The newly hired employee will pay all moving expenses and any other related expenses out-of-pocket.

 All requests for reimbursement under this benefit must be submitted to the business office within 60 days of the physical move of the items or December 15 of the calendar year, whichever comes first.
 Please note that in certain circumstances, amounts reimbursed under this benefit may be taxable to the employee and may be reported on the employee's Form W-2.